jonjau/msa/README.md

 # News Categorizer

-**This project is a submission for the 2020** **Microsoft Student Accelerator Program, AI & Advanced Analytics.**
+**This project is a submission for the 2020** **Microsoft Student Accelerator Program, AI & Advanced Analytics bootcamp.**

 ## Table of contents